deanebarker/Denina-Sharp/README.md

     Text.Left 10
     Text.Right 10

+## Contents

+This repo contains three projects.

+1. The source to create a DLL named "BlendInteractive.TextFilterPipeline.dll"
+2. A test project with moderate unit test coverage
+3. A WinForms testing app which provides a GUI to run and test filters.

+On build, the DLL, a supporting DLL (HtmlAgilityPack), and the WinForms EXE are copied into the "Binaries" folder.
+The WinForms tester should run directly from there.

 ## History

-This started out as a simple project to include the contents of a text file in EPiServer.
+This started out as a simple project to allow editors to include the contents of a text file within EPiServer content.

 That CMS provides "blocks," which are reusable content elements.
 I wrote a simple block into which a editor could specify the path to a file on the file system.
 The block would read the contents of the file and dump it into the page.
 It was essentially a server-side file include for content editors.

 Then I got to thinking that some files might need to have newlines replaced with BR tags, and how would I specify that?
 And what if the file wasn't local?
 How would I specify a remote file?
 And what if it was XML -- could I specify a transform?

 And the idea of a text filter pipeline was born.
 To support this, I needed to come up with language constructs, and that's when I started parsing commands.
-And then I found I could enable some neat functionality by tweaking and tuning and making small changes.
+And then I found I could enable some really neat functionality by tweaking and tuning and making small changes.

 And when the snowball finally came to a rest at the bottom of the hill, you had, well, this.

-The constant challenge with this type of project is when to stop.
-At what point are you simply inventing a new programming language.
+The constant challenge with this type of project is knowing when to stop.
+At what point are you simply inventing a new programming language?
 When do you cross the line from simple and useful to pointless and redundant?
+And when do you cross another line into something which is potentially dangerous in the hands of non-programmers?

-I don't have an answer for that (hell, I may have crossed that line already).
+I don't have an answer for that (hell, we may have crossed that line already).
 I leave it to you to judge.
+Implement with care.

 Happy filtering.